Cocofeat/Cocofeat.github.io/_pages/about.md

 ## 📣 News
 - [06/2026] Our paper "Hallucination Detection and Correction in Medical VLMs via Counter-Evidence Verification" was accepted in **MICCAI 2026**.
 Congrats to Nan Zhou! ([link](https://arxiv.org/abs/2606.18609))
-- [06/2026] I have a pleasant visiting journey with Prof Tham's team in UCL, London.
+- [06/2026] I had a rewarding academic visit to UCL, London, with Prof. Tham’s team, engaging in fruitful discussions and exchanges.
 - [06/2026] Glad to be the handling editor of Frontiers in Radiology (Q2, IF=4.0) ([link](https://www.frontiersin.org/journals/radiology))
 - [04/2026] Our paper was accepted in **The Lancet Digital Health**.
 Congrats to the team!
 - [03/2026] Our paper "Uncertainty-Aware Cross-Modal Retrieval for Medical Report Generation" was accepted in **IEEE JBHI**.
 Congrats to Nan Zhou!